Daishikofy/HCI909-TinyPocketDungeon/README.md

 -   Each turn:

-  -   Select a card, and complete the turn to receive a dice to roll.
+    -   Select a card and place the card on a board cell

         -   Complete a turn by selecting a movement card, a magic card, or both.

         -   A player may choose to move to an empty tile, an enemy occupied tile, or a chest occupied tile.

             -   Moving to an enemy occupied tile, attacking the enemy, and successfully killing the enemy will give the player a loot reward.

             -   Moving to a chest occupied tile will give the player a loot reward.

+                -   Loot can either be a card or coins

     -   Alternatively you can choose to skip your turn.

 -   After each turn, the player rolls the dice to be randomly given another card from the deck.

 -   Gameplay continues until the game is lost or won:

     -   Win by reaching the end of the cavern.

     -   Lose by perishing in the lava.

 ![](https://lh4.googleusercontent.com/aPMZaIBHrXFGKz3-gL8n9Lt3NX1PIFb9HRJZopHUDHI1J3J-UvO4FKWoOpfx_8-6QvALNf7jZS3IUhmIjj-nzdQnNSin_uBXIuiRZ0G5i05nNf2yn1tzBW-UZYBp2u2ADqsdtMRevNfo6_rteVvEZsJ9V6Hc1-uKeIC5pKRK9LMbKz59B9LuQ78Aug)![](https://lh3.googleusercontent.com/CtuqGc5t0cQlN8DrCe5LHlI98NHGjPNyt7AeWSZJtYZqfh-vnYuexgBi9tIBRbwou2qv5ITLBcXkMtd7Jgzx0j7jq9M04IbgJDOvUk_zIkbAayVRTO_pTNh4NRw7bEjiZs_hfAsujQnr0i9t6UHXBUwMG8VNZD68z_FPhhWc7dlGghsPFS1O5M0ewg)

-Left: Player rolls dice for new card.
-Enemy has                              Right: Player plays to attack enemy.
+Top: Player rolls dice for new card.
+Enemy has 2/3 health.

-2/3 health.
+Right: Player plays to attack enemy.
 Enemy now has 1/3 health.

 ![](https://lh3.googleusercontent.com/fLWsCl76XjKYVju7VhtxcbjMIzuIAj2VO5bLvO4UXIxIwEsKckslSg9qMk8SDl7QgARNFBIFgG5p-ANhw7XF4TXxdZTVA1jqCvCd4Q5aHO61zr15thi709koiUlCvUHQCMtLF3u4kdp2HqJZY6JPy6N27AlSlD1ULTclUbQGJ8rVfm2LN0iglHQwQw)